Skip to main content

 ✅ Less workload compared to IB.

-✅ Prepares students for research, creativity, and critical thinking.
+✅ Prepares students for university-level research & thinking.

 ❌ Very demanding workload.

-• Choose O Levels if: you prefer traditional exams, want flexibility to specialize later, or are in a school system where O/A Levels are the standard.
+• Choose O Levels if: you prefer traditional exams, want flexibility to go into A Levels or specialized fields later, or are in a system where O/A Levels are standard.

-• Choose IB if: you want a globally recognized qualification, aim for top international universities, and prefer a balance of academics, research, and personal growth.
+• Choose IB if: you want a globally recognized qualification, plan for top international universities, and prefer research + critical thinking over rote learning.

 Author hallmark